raspberrypilearning/astro-pi-flight-case-mk2/en/step_7.md

 --- task ---

 The APEM buttons have 3 terminals.
 You're going to only connect wires to 2 of these, but they need to be the correct ones.
-The swtich between the terminals labelled 1 and 3 is closed when the button is pressed, and these are the terminals to which you should connect your wires.
+The switch between the terminals labelled 1 and 3 is closed when the button is pressed, and these are the terminals to which you should connect your wires.

 ![Photo showing an APEM button with terminals 1 and 3 indicated by a red arrows](images/button_labels.JPG)